 1. Don’t be perfect

 Your travel journal probably isn’t intended for publication so quit worrying about making it neat, clean and pristine.
 It’s okay to scribble things out.
 It’s okay if you don’t have perfect grammar (which gives this grammar brat some anxiety to even say!).
 But at the end of the day, your travel journal is yours—raw as it is.
 Eventually you may consider going back to edit and to form your thoughts into a complete story like I did for my stay in a French castle.
+I brought a leather journal for my summer in France, which provided the sturdiness I needed for all the travel I did.

 2. Share stories